-3. CLEARANCE OF PROJECTS FROM ENVIRONMENTAL ANGLE.
+8. CLEARANCE OF PROJECTS FROM ENVIRONMENTAL ANGLE

 Prior to 1978, all major and medium river valley projects were examined at the Centre by Central Water Commission in respect of their technical feasibility and economic viability, before their acceptance by the Planning Commission in the development plans of various States.
-However, with the constitution of the Department of Environment & Forests during 1978, the clearance of all major irrigation, multipurpose and flood control projects from the environmental angle became obligatory.
+However, with the constitution of the Department of Environment and Forests during 1978, the clearance of all major irrigation, multipurpose and flood control projects from the environmental angle became obligatory.

-The project authorities are required to furnish the detailed project report to the Ministry of Environment & Forests for scrutiny along with other requisite information in the specified proformae and furnish the Environmental Impact Assessment (EIA) Studies, Environmental Impact Statements(EIS) and the Environmental Management Plans(EMP) etc. The project is considered by an Environment Appraisal Committee(EAC) which decides about the acceptance of the project from the environmental angle.
+The project authorities are required to furnish the detailed project report to the Ministry of Environment and Forests for scrutiny alongwith other requisite information in the specified proformae and furnish the Environmental Impact Assessment (EIA) Studies, Environmental Impact Statements (EIS) and the Environmental Management Plans (EMP) etc. The project is considered by the Expert Committee for River Valley and Hydro-electric projects which decides about the acceptance of the project from the environmental angle.
 However, certain environmental safeguards are stipulated, wherever necessary.
-These safeguards need to be implemented by the project authorities along with the construction activities of the project.
+These safeguards need to be implemented by the project authorities alongwith the construction activities of the project.

-With a view to assist the concerned authorities in identifying the environmental parameters, carrying out environmental assessment and developing management plans, a publication titled "Guidelines for Sustainable Water Resources Development and Management" has been brought out by the Central Water Commission.
+With a view to assist the concerned authorities in identifying the environmental parameters, carrying out environmental assessment and developing managment plans, a publication titled "Guidelines for Sustainable Water Resources Development and Management" has been brought out by the Central Water Commission.

-4. COMMON SAFEGUARDS
+9. COMMON SAFEGUARDS